-The first five examples of Table 6.1 can be applied with any of the five KECCAK candidates, while the last three, as such, require the arbitrarily-long output mode of the fifth candidate KECCAK[] (although less natural constructions can be found on top of the fixed digest length candidates).
+The first five examples of Table 6.1 can be applied with any member of the KECCAK family, while the last five, as such, require the arbitrarily-long output mode of KECCAK (although less natural constructions can be found on top of the fixed digest length candidates).

 An n-bit hash function can trivially be implemented using a sponge function, e.g., $H(m) = \lfloor \text{KECCAK}[](m) \rfloor_n$.
 If the hash function is to be used in the context of randomized hashing, a random value (i.e., the salt) can be prepended to the message, e.g., $H_r(m) = \lfloor \text{KECCAK}[](r||m) \rfloor_n$.
-The same prepending idea applies if one needs to simulate independent different hash function instances (hash function instance differentiation) and to compute a message authentication code (MAC).
+Domain separation using the same prepending idea applies if one needs to simulate independent different hash function instances (hash function instance differentiation, see also Section 6.3) and to compute a message authentication code (MAC).